PrismaticFlower/SWBF-msh-Blender-IO/docs/reference_manual.md

 ### Actions and Animations

-This exporter can convert Actions used by Armatures to ZeroEngine-compatible animations.
-If an armature is found among the objects to be exported, the exporter can include the armature's currently set Action as an animation in the msh file.
+This exporter can convert Actions used by Armatures to animations compatible with SWBF's toolchain.
+If an armature is found among the objects to be exported, the exporter can include the armature's currently set Action as an animation in the .msh file.
 As of now, animation via Armature is the only way to export Blender Actions.

 When exporting an Action, all frames between and including the first and last *keyframes* of the Action will be included.
 For example, if the first and last keyframes are 0 and 5, the exporter will record bone positions at frames 0, 1, 2, 3, 4, and 5, regardless of how many frames are actually keyed.
 Don't worry about using as few keyframes as possible to save a smaller animation as the exporter will record bone positions and rotations for each frame.